alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 ## Security

-There are 2 safeguards to prevent unauthorised code changes.
-Firstly, Dependabot can only update the repositories that we [explicitly allow on GitHub](https://github.com/organizations/alphagov/settings/installations/87197).
-This prevents code changes to other repos.
-Secondly, we've [set up branch protection](/manual/github.html) for all repos with the `govuk` label.
+We've [set up branch protection](/manual/github.html) for all repos with the `govuk` label.
 This prevents Dependabot from writing directly to main.